SilentErosion/2024-2nd/README.md

 # Ultimate Goals of 2024
-1. Be prepared to apply for an internship or an education program like SSAFY: I think what I have to do right now is to actually make various programs(Android, Front, Back, Linux scripts, Crawler, etc) to find out what I really want to do.
+1. Be prepared to apply for an internship or an education program like SSAFY.
-   1. Do my best on practice SW project to get an attention from the CTO so that I can get the internship at Miridi if possible.
+   1. Be proficient in most of the web development languages(Java, JS, Typescript), concepts, and frameworks(Spring, React)
-   2. Make at least one program that some people around me can actually benefit from.
+   2. Make at least one program that some people around me can actually benefit from
-   3. Take part in at least one project as a leader to improve leadership skills(goal and environment setting: motivation/learning opportunity/responsibiility in decisions, conflict management by social engineering)
-4. Make a blog and organize what I've learned. = Distribution of *refined* knowledge
+2. Make a blog and organize what I've learned. = Distribution of *refined* knowledge

 ### Attitudes and Skills I have to acquire
 1. I am never fully ready for sth.
 Just start.
 Not knowing enough is just an excuse for being lazy.